• Skip to primary navigation

 Notes

 Make sure you get fresh brown basmati rice - the bran and wheat germ give it health benefits over white rice, but also contain oils that go rancid after about 6 months in the pantry.
 Try to get your rice from a store with a lot of turnover - I pick mine up from local health food stores or Indian specialty groceries - and get it in smaller quantities.
 (I know that big bag of rice looks like a deal, but it's not if I have to throw most of it away.)
-If you need to extend the shelf life, store the rice in the fridge or freezer, which gives it about a year before it starts to turn.
+If you need to extend the shelf life, store uncooked brown rice in the fridge or freezer, which gives it about a year before it starts to turn.

 Tools